IntegrationsOverview

 Universal workflow

-# 1. Install or update the SpecStory CLI
+Install SpecStory CLI

 brew tap specstoryai/tap